-Immigration detainers are the lynchpin of ICE’s interior enforcement strategy.
+THE CASE: Immigration detainers are the lynchpin of ICE’s interior enforcement strategy.
 The Department of Homeland Security’s Immigration and Customs Enforcement uses detainers to instruct state and local law enforcement (LEA) to keep an individual in custody for up to 48 hours to permit ICE to assume custody.
 Individuals held by local LEAs are commonly identified for possible removal through fingerprint sharing via the Secure Communities program.
 These collaborative practices between federal immigration authorities and LEAs trap and isolate thousands of individuals in the immigration detention system, many of whom were identified through routine traffic stops.
 Yet no policies or procedures exist to ensure the protection of fundamental due process rights.
 Immigrants who find themselves caught in the immigration detention and deportation pipeline, often as a result of questionable enforcement practices, have no right to court-appointed counsel.
 This dangerous cooperation relies on and increases racial profiling, which results in the illegal detention of U.S. citizens and lawful permanent residents (LPRs).
 To combat this abuse of power, NIJC filed a class action lawsuit, Jimenez Moreno v.
 Napolitano, 11-cv-5452 (N.D.Ill.), to challenge the legality of ICE’s use of immigration detainers.
 Both of the named plaintiffs, Jose Jimenez Moreno, a U.S. citizen, and Maria Jose Lopez, an LPR, were unlawfully subjected to immigration detainers.
 NIJC defeated DHS’s attempt to dismiss the litigation, conducted extensive discovery, and is currently seeking class certification.

 Contact: Mary Meg McCarthy, Executive Director, National Immigrant Justice Center, 208 S. LaSalle Street, Suite 1818, Chicago, IL 60604